Alexander Abel Smith

-Sir Alexander Abel Smith KCVO TD JP (18 September 1904 – 17 April 1980) was a British Army officer and merchant banker.
+Sir Alexander Abel Smith KCVO TD JP (18 September 1904 – 17 April 1980) was a British Army officer and merchant banker from the Smith banking family.

-Life
+Early life and education

-A member of the Smith banking family, he was the son of Francis Abel Smith (died 1908) of Wilford House, Nottinghamshire; and was the younger brother of Henry Abel Smith.
+Abel Smith was born at Chesham Place, Belgravia, the youngest son of Francis Abel Smith (1861–1908) of Wilford House, Nottinghamshire, and Madeline St Maur Seymour, daughter of Rev. Henry Seymour (1825-1911), a cousin of the Duke of Somerset.
+His elder brother was Col. Sir Henry Abel Smith, Governor of Queensland.
 He was educated at Eton College and Magdalen College, Oxford.

+Career

-After university he worked in JP Morgan in New York.
+After university, Abel Smith worked in JP Morgan in New York.